Allan346/text-symbols-json/docs/index.md

-# Unicode Text Symbols JSON
+# Unicode Text Symbols JSON Dataset

-A free JSON dataset of Unicode symbols, including characters, hex values, and names.
+This repository provides a free JSON dataset of **Unicode text symbols** with their characters, hex values, and descriptive names.
+It is designed for developers, designers, and researchers who need easy access to a structured list of symbols for applications, websites, or research projects.

 👉 Explore more Unicode and text symbols at [SymbolSelect.com/text-symbols](https://www.symbolselect.com/text-symbols/)

 ---

-## Why This Repo?
-This dataset was created to help developers, designers, and researchers easily access Unicode text symbols in a structured JSON format.

-## Example Entry
+## 📂 Dataset Structure

+Each entry in the dataset has three main keys:

 ```json
 {
   "key": "!",